HamzamanzoorTechMateTech/notes-app/README.md

 # How to setup this project

-#Project details
+# Project details
 - Backend is located in the `server/` folder
-- Frontend is in the `client/` folder (built with Create React App)
+- Frontend is in the `client/` folder
 - MongoDB is configured to run locally

 # important info